-Cody Martin is currently the Director of Education and Director of the Artists in Residence Program at Pensacola Opera.
-During the 2019-20 season, he leads productions of As One and Don Giovanni in Pensacola.
-Recent seasons have seen Cody conducting productions of Florencia en el Amazonas, Man of La Mancha and María de Buenos Aires in Pensacola, as well as making his debut with Fargo-Moorhead Opera conducting Jake Heggie's Three Decembers.
+Cody Martin was recently named Music Director Designate at Pensacola Opera, where he has been the Director of Education and Director of the Artists in Residence Program since 2017.
+During the 2021-22 season, he conducts a new production of Die Zauberflöte and is the chorus director for Il barbiere di Siviglia in Pensacola.
+Recent seasons have seen Cody leading productions of Don Giovanni, As One, Florencia en el Amazonas, Man of La Mancha and María de Buenos Aires in Pensacola, as well as making his debut with Fargo-Moorhead Opera conducting Jake Heggie's Three Decembers.
 He was on the music staff of Des Moines Metro Opera for three seasons, most recently serving as associate conductor for Rusalka.
 He previously worked on productions of A Little Night Music, Orphée et Eurydice, and Falstaff in Des Moines.
 He was on the music staff at Arizona Opera for two seasons, working most recently on productions of Rusalka, Madama Butterfly, Riders of the Purple Sage (world premiere), and La Cenerentola.
 He was on the music staff of the Janiec Opera Company at Brevard Music Center for three seasons, working as an assistant conductor and coach for productions of The Ballad of Baby Doe, Così fan tutte, Rigoletto, Sweeney Todd, Don Giovanni, and Albert Herring.

 An avid proponent of new opera, Cody has worked on multiple premieres, including Arizona Opera’s first world premiere, Craig Bohmler’s Riders of the Purple Sage, with a libretto by Steven Mark Kohn; two workshops of The Copper Queen by Clint Borzoni, with a libretto by John de los Santos; a 2014 workshop of Robert Aldridge’s Sister Carrie, and the world premiere of Michael Ching’s Speed Dating Tonight! at Brevard Music Center.